nordstream3/FOC/production/README.md

 ## Step 6: Solder first 6 mosfets

 Bend the legs of these 6 mosfets in such a way that there is a spacing of around 0.5mm between mosfets and pcb.
-In other words, we want the screw-holes for attaching mosfets to the aluminum heat sink to be not too much off.
-Also, the USB connector should not be in the way of an aluminum heat-sink.

-[image of mosfet-2-pcb gap]
+This is make sure that there is room enough for the solder we already attached to the big copper planes.
+The screw holes for attachment of heat sink doesn't need to align up perfectly, but should not be too much off.

 <img src="../images/20240120_154244.jpg"  width="400" style="float:left; margin-right:10px;">